How To Identify Your Aga Cooker

 The doors latch onto enamel 'nibs' built into the cast iron front.

-These models have a small fire door (usually marked with "keep tightly closed!").
-The resale value of these are nil and engineers will charge a fee for dismantling, removal and disposal.
+The resale value of these are nil and engineers will charge a high fee for dismantling, removal and disposal.

 Pre-74 Solid Fuel Deluxe Aga Cooker